Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Channel Modeling of NSINs

+{\textbf{Summary:}} In this section, we {discussed the modeling of phase delay of array antennas} under antenna jitter, the influence of atmospheric effects on NSIN channel models, and the small-scale fading of NSIN channels.
+Besides, we revealed the significant differences between HAP and UAV channel models and reviewed recent efforts in the channel modeling of NSINs.

-The signal propagation environment of NSIN differs significantly from that of space networks, UAV networks, and terrestrial wireless networks.
-As a result, the existing channel models for these network types may not be directly applicable to NSIN.
-The channel modeling of NSIN should consider the phase delay of deployed antennas (which may be greatly affected by unstable platform movement), atmosphere attenuation, rain attenuation, tropospheric scintillation attenuation, the effect of multipath, and Doppler frequency shift.
-In this section, we provide detailed explanations of phase delay modeling under platform jitter, the influence of atmospheric effects on NSIN channel models, and the small-scale fading of NSIN channels.
-Besides, we reveal the significant differences between HAP and UAV channel models and review recent efforts in HAP channel modeling.
-However, there is a lack of studies on the high-accurate channel estimation for HAP networks.
-Most existing HAP channel models are established based on ray-tracing tools or statistical/empirical distributions.
-There is a need to enhance the accuracy of the channel model by mining and analyzing field measurement data, which accurately reflects the realistic behaviors of NSIN propagation channels.
-However, due to the high cost of conducting extensive HAP channel measurement campaigns and certain restrictions imposed by aviation regulations, researchers have made limited contributions to measurement-based HAP channel modeling.
+{\textbf{Lessons learned:}} Nevertheless, the signal propagation environment of NSINs differs significantly from that of space networks, UAV networks, and TNs.
+As a result, the existing channel models for these types of networks may not be directly applicable to NSINs.
+The channel modeling of NSINs should consider the phase delay of deployed antennas (which may be greatly affected by unstable platform movement), atmosphere attenuation, rain attenuation, tropospheric scintillation attenuation, the effect of multipath, and Doppler frequency shift.
+Further, there is a lack of studies on the high-accurate channel estimation of NSINs.
+Most existing channel models of NSINs are established based on ray-tracing tools or statistical/empirical distributions.
+There is a need to {improve} the accuracy of NSIN channel models by mining and analyzing field measurement data, which reflects the realistic behaviors of NSINs' propagation channels.
+However, due to the high cost of conducting extensive high-altitude channel measurement campaigns and certain restrictions imposed by aviation regulations, {it is challenging to obtain a large number of real channel samples.
+A viable approach includes utilizing the generative adversarial network (GAN) and variational auto-encoder (VAE) to generate a large number of high-fidelity channel samples based on partially real samples.}